 The History Department

 Welcome to Presdales History department webpages.
-The History department is a team of expert historians with specialist interests in particular areas of History: Mrs Carr (Head of History), Miss Catterall, Ms Chandler, Mrs Inwood, Miss Powell and Mr Spurgeon.
+The History department is a team of expert historians with specialist interests in particular areas of History: Mrs Carr (Head of History), Miss Catterall, Ms Chandler, Mrs Inwood, Dr Ellis and Mr Spurgeon.
 All members of the department teach across the key stages, and lend their particular expertise to the design and delivery of a curriculum spanning ancient, medieval, and modern periods of History, and covering local, British and wider world topics.

 Aims and vision

 The History department aims to inspire all students with a fascination for the past.
 Through engaging students with the human experience of people in past times and cultures, we encourage students to develop a sense of their own identity and an ability to engage with issues from different perspectives.

 We seek to create enquiring minds, equipped for the challenges of life in the 21st century.
 Students are taught to apply a process of historical enquiry and reasoning: forming hypotheses and analysing and evaluating evidence to reach and support independent conclusions.
 Learning in History focuses on establishing a secure foundation and framework of knowledge of the past and of history as a discipline.
 This includes how historians communicate their ideas and arguments, in spoken and written form.
 These skills are highly valued in all careers and walks of life, and thus our students are successful not only in examinations at school and in higher education, but also in the workplace.